What is the challenge about?

 As the teacher, what do I have to do?

 If you have a class blog, make sure the link to this challenge blog is on your blogroll somewhere to make it easy for your students to find the challenges.
+You might create a link attached to the student blogging challenge badge.
 If you would prefer, you can copy and paste the challenges into your own class blog and adapt them to suit the needs of your students.

-Mainly, keep reminding the students of the challenge and allow them time in and out of school to complete the activities.
+Mainly, keep reminding the students of the challenge and allow them time in and out of school to complete at least one of the activities each week.

 How do I join the challenge as a student?